Shoo away those winter chills with a few frugal tips to help keep your heating bills down and the temperature inside your home at a comfortable level.

 - Change your Furnace filter monthly.
 Low cost filters are available at the hardware store.
 You will greatly increase the heater's efficiency by creating proper airflow.
 In addition, to make your home smell great, you can add a couple drops of essential oil such as peppermint, clove, cinnamon, etc to the filter.
 Each time the furnace kicks on the whole house will have the scent you applied to the filter.

 - Remember to turn back your thermostat at night.
 By turning your thermostat back 8º for 8 hours each night, you will reduce your annual heating bull by 10%.
+You can further save money by installing a programmable thermostat so you don't have to remember to do anything.

 © Can Stock Photo Inc. / tab62